Frequently Asked Questions

 What are the fees for your services and are they taxable?

 You can click on the "Fee Schedule" tab from the home page to access the fee schedule in pdf format.
 The fees will be discussed during our initial consultation.
-The fees will depend on what services your case requires.
+Generally, all services are charged at an hourly rate and some services (such as droning or black box downloads) have an additional flat fee.
 Texas state law does require investigation companies to collect sales tax.
 Both state and municipal tax must be collected.
 The services will be taxed at a rate of 8.25%.

 How will you get started on my case?

 The first step in a crash investigation is to collect all of the available evidence.
 This will include gathering any evidence you already have.
 This will also include open records requests for any evidence collected by law enforcement.
-The specific needs of your case will dictate where the investigation goes from there.
+Heath will then review everything and the specific needs of your case will dictate where the investigation goes from there.

 Why do I need an expert?
 I already have a police report.

 Would you walk into court without an attorney?
-A recent civil case involved a plaintiff who sued a driver that pulled out of a parking lot and hit them.
-This plaintiff had a police report listing the other driver at fault.
+A notable civil case involved a plaintiff who sued a driver that pulled out of a parking lot and hit a driver on the main road.
+This plaintiff had a police report listing the other driver (i.e. the one who pulled out of the parking lot) at fault.
 A good case, right?
 No, they had no expert witness.
 The other driver claimed that the plaintiff was speeding and had cell phone pictures of skid marks left by the plaintiff leading up to the collision.
 The jury couldn't reach a verdict and no damages were awarded.
 The jury felt that the plaintiff might have been speeding, based upon the skid marks.
 An expert witness would have made all of the difference.
-You may also disagree with the police report.
-Or the police report may be incomplete or may not accurately reflect how the crash happened or who is at fault.
+The skid marks in that case simply meant that the driver responded as they should (i.e. by braking hard because the other driver pulled out in front of them).
+The skid marks in no way meant the driver was speeding.
+You also need an expert if you disagree with the police report.
+Or the police report may be incomplete or may not accurately reflect how the crash happened or all of the contributing factors in the collision.
 It takes an expert to determine whether the report is accurate.

 Do you require a retainer?